Skip to content

 Encouraging patients to complete therapeutic work outside of treatment sessions is neither new nor uncommon in psychotherapy and is considered an integral aspect of Cognitive Behavioural Therapies.
 Sometimes described as ‘between-session work’, these activities allow patients to transfer adaptive skills learnt in therapy sessions into everyday life where presenting problems naturally occur.

-Between-session work is particularly pertinent during LI interventions, given treatment duration and practitioner input are often minimal (usually involving around 6-8 30-minute treatment sessions).
+Between-session work is particularly pertinent during LI interventions, given treatment duration and practitioner input are often minimal (usually involving between 6 and 8 30-minute treatment sessions).
 This means that a lot of the therapeutic activity encouraged to take place during LI interventions is completed by the patient independently in the form of between-session work.

-Previous research has shown that when patients engage well with between-session work during therapy, treatment outcomes are enhanced, and symptoms are reduced.
-Yet between session engagement appears to vary and a lack of patient engagement with between-session work in CBT is commonly reported.
+Previous research showed that when patients engage well with between-session work during therapy, treatment outcomes are enhanced, and symptoms are reduced.
+Yet between-session engagement appears to vary and a lack of patient engagement with between-session work in CBT is commonly reported.

-Findings from individual studies seeking to identify factors which affect patient engagement with between-session work have been inconsistent, contradictory, and inconclusive.
-It is concerning that the factors affecting engagement with between-session work are poorly understood, particularly given the possible influence this may have on the clinical and economic success of mental health services, particularly Improving Access to UK NHS Talking Therapies.
+Findings from individual studies seeking to identify factors which affect patient engagement with between-session work had been inconsistent, contradictory, and inconclusive.
+It was concerning that the factors affecting engagement with between-session work were poorly understood, particularly given the possible influence this could have on the clinical and economic success of mental health services, particularly UK NHS Talking Therapies.

 How did we do it?

-- Phase 1 - We conducted a mixed methods systematic review and “best fit” framework synthesis which analysed 59 studies to explore the predictors of engagement with between-session work (BSW) in CBT-based interventions.
-You can read the published article here.
+• Phase 1 - We conducted a mixed methods systematic review and “best fit” framework synthesis which analysed 59 studies to explore the predictors of engagement with between-session work (BSW) in CBT-based interventions (read the published article).
 Existing evidence has unclear findings, yet several factors emerged as relatively consistent predictors of between-session engagement.
 The review emphasised the importance of positive patient beliefs regarding BSW and treatment such as perceived helpfulness, and practitioner competency when planning and reviewing tasks, relating to specificity and troubleshooting difficulties.
-Instances of patient in-session resistance, such as Counter-change talk (CCT - a client's language that expresses arguments, or objections), showed decreased engagement between sessions.
+Instances of patient in-session resistance, such as Counter-change talk (CCT - a client's language that expresses arguments, or objections), was associated with decreased engagement between sessions.
 Findings are less clear concerning the impact of patient symptomology, sociocultural environment, practitioner beliefs and the therapeutic relationship.
 Whilst the review was helpful to determine some pertinent factors affecting engagement with BSW, there was a significant absence of studies involving low intensity interventions and qualitative evidence.

 Findings